-Forgotten Felines Rescue is a non-profit organization dedicated to improving the lives of homeless cats and kittens in the Denver metro area.
-The organization received its 501(c)3 non-profit status at the end of 2009, but its founders have been individually helping Denver’s forgotten felines for many years.
-During 2010, we began to build our organization by seeking funding, recruiting volunteers, and beginning to establish relationships with area spay/neuter veterinary clinics.
+Forgotten Felines Rescue’s mission is to improve the lives of homeless cats and kittens in the Denver metro area.
+The organization received its 501(c)3 non-profit status at the end of 2009, but Forgotten Feline founders have been individually helping Denver’s forgotten felines for many years.
+In 2010, we began to build our organization by seeking funding, recruiting volunteers, and establishing relationships with area spay/neuter veterinary clinics.
 Forgotten Felines Rescue has been a member of Metro Denver Animal Welfare Alliance (MDAWA) for about 10 years.
 MDAWA is a coalition of animal welfare organizations that promote humane care for companion animals in our community.

-- Provide the public services to help control the feral cat population, including lending humane traps, educating them on the TNR guidelines, and providing avenues for neutering.
+• Provide services to help control the feral cat population.
+This includes lending humane traps, educating the public on the TNR guidelines, and providing avenues for neutering.

-- Educate the public and raise their awareness of the problem and enlist their support in carrying out our mission.
+• Educate the public to raise their awareness of the problem and enlist their support in carrying out our mission.

 What is a Feral?